pulumi/docs/content/blog/automation-api/index.md

 The Automation API is a new subpackage in each of Pulumi’s language-specific SDKs that provides APIs to create and manage Stacks and perform lifecycle operations like update, refresh, preview, and destroy.
 It is a strongly typed and safe way to use Pulumi in embedded contexts such as web servers without having to shell out to a CLI.

-You can define a Pulumi program as a function inside of your codebase rather than in a separate project and use methods to get and set configuration parameters programmatically.
+You can define a Pulumi program as a function within your codebase rather than in a separate project and use methods to get and set configuration parameters programmatically.
 The Automation API uses a gRPC interface to execute programs that control and communicate with the core Pulumi engine.
 It still requires a Pulumi CLI installation, as this is how we bundle and distribute the core engine.
-Today it’s available in preview for [TypeScript/JavaScript](https://www.pulumi.com/docs/reference/pkg/nodejs/pulumi/pulumi/x/automation) and [Go](https://pkg.go.dev/github.com/pulumi/pulumi/sdk/v2/go/x/auto), with support for [Python](https://github.com/pulumi/pulumi/compare/auto/python) and [C#](https://github.com/pulumi/pulumi/compare/auto/dotnet) under active development.
+Today it’s available in preview for [TypeScript/JavaScript](https://www.pulumi.com/docs/reference/pkg/nodejs/pulumi/pulumi/x/automation), [Go](https://pkg.go.dev/github.com/pulumi/pulumi/sdk/v2/go/x/auto) and [Python](https://github.com/pulumi/pulumi/tree/master/sdk/python/lib/pulumi/x/automation), with support for [C#](https://github.com/pulumi/pulumi/compare/auto/dotnet) under active development.

 ## Platform APIs